lukepatterson31/thm/notes/jr-penetration-tester/windows-privilege-escalation.md

 ### Insecure Service Permissions

-Check a service's DACL with [Accesschk](https://learn.microsoft.com/en-us/sysinternals/downloads/accesschk) from the Sysinternals suite.
+Check a service's DACL with [Accesschk](https://learn.microsoft.com/en-us/sysinternals/downloads/accesschk) from the Sysinternals suite or with `sc.exe sdshow <SERVICE-NAME>`.
 If misconfigured then a user group may be able to to modify the configuration of the service and point to any executable and run it with any account including SYSTEM.

 ```
 accesschk64.exe -qlc thmservice